asynkron/gam-web/src/blog/2017/02/20/limit-concurrency.md

 ---
 layout: blog.hbs
-title: Limit Concurrency
+title: Limit Concurrency using Routers
 year: 2017
 month: Feb
 day: 20
 author: rogeralsing
 ---

-# Limit Concurrency
+# Limit Concurrency using Routers

-In this post we will explore how we can use the actor model in Proto.Actor to limit concurrency.
+In this post we will explore how we can use the actor model and routers in Proto.Actor to limit concurrency.
 That is, we want to ensure that no more than X concurrent workers are working at the same time.
 This can be useful when working with some form of expensive or limited resource, or when you want to scale up and maximize CPU core utilization.